buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_1_Setup_React_App.md

 🤯 Replit
 ---------

 **Note: You don't have to use replit to build + deploy your site.
 If you want to use create-react-app + Vercel/Heroku/AWS -- that's totally cool.
-We created an Open Source proejct you can clone to your machine if you decide to go down this path!
-[Click here to be taken there 🚀](https://github.com/buildspace/waveportal-starter-project)**
+[Here](https://github.com/buildspace/waveportal-starter-project) is a link to the base repo you can clone and work on locally.**

 We'll be using [Replit](https://replit.com/~)!
 It is a browser-based IDE that lets us easily build web apps and deploy them all from the browser.
 It is super legit.
 Instead of having to set up a full local environment and write commands to deploy, it's all just given to us.